slavitto/get-test/README.md

 Feature       		         |	Description
 ---------------------------|-------------------------------------------------------------
-**Authorization**          | The authorization function is made using the built-in HTTP-session support mechanism sessions and password encryption
+**Authorization**          | The authorization function is made using the ColdFusion built-in HTTP-session support and password encryption
-**Profile editing**         | Users can change first name, last name and password **Task adding**             | Adding tasks of any status with the date/time, author and id auto assigment **Task editing**            | Task edit feature made according to tracking process specifications.
+**Profile Editing**         | Users can change first name, last name and password **Task Adding**             | Adding tasks of any status with the date/time, author and id auto assigment **Task Editing**            | Task edit feature made according to tracking process specifications.
 So if the task is already closed, user can not re-open it.
 And if the tasks are already "open", it can not again get the status of a "new"
+**Task List**               | Tasks list prototype limited by 10 last entries, with the ascending and descenting sorting feature and field long value limitation